 Pension is a deferred compensation for employees who worked in government or private companies.
-You will receive funds depending on the number of years you have been working.
+You will receive monetary funds depending on the number of years you have been working.
 Some received it as early as 50, 55 or 60 years old and perhaps could even be earlier in some pensioners.

-The pensioners have waited for so long only to find out that they will receive nothing.
-Most of these beneficiaries don’t have enough or have not prepared themselves.
-They don’t have other sources of income when they retired and rely solely on their pensions.
+In the past, (also happening today and possibly in the future) we saw companies and governments gone bankrupt and were not able to fulfill their obligations and pay their beneficiaries.
+Many of these pensioners have waited for so long only to find out that they will receive nothing on their retirement.
+Additionally, many of these retirees don’t have enough or no other savings or investments and have not prepared themselves for their retirement.
+They don’t have other sources of income when they retire and rely solely on their pensions.

 2) You don’t have any control as to where your funds are invested and don’t know its actual returns if you don’t investigate.

 3) Finally, it’s not an absolute certainty that you will receive something when you stop working if something goes wrong with the government and those companies.